anxkhn/azure-ai-900-exam-prep/questions.md

 You need to create a training dataset and validation dataset from an existing dataset.
 Which module in the Azure Machine Learning designer should you use?

-1. Select Columns in Dataset
+A.  Select Columns in Dataset
-2. Add Rows
+B.  Add Rows
-3. Split Data
+C.  Split Data
-4. Join Data
+D.  Join Data

 **Answer(s):** C